MicrosoftDocs/win32/desktop-src/SecSmart/smart-card-api-portal.md

 ## Developer audience

-The Smart Card API is intended for smart card vendors who develop interchangeable plug-in components in which smart card–specific implementation details are handled entirely within vendor-supplied smart card minidrivers, and the appropriately abstracted interface is presented to the CSP or KSP.
+The Smart Card API is intended for smart card vendors who develop interchangeable plug-in components in which smart card specific implementation details are handled entirely within vendor-supplied smart card minidrivers, and the appropriately abstracted interface is presented to the CSP or KSP.

 ## Run-time requirements